Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

-## Interaction Script for Isabella Torres and Marcus Reynolds
+## Interaction Script for Isabella Torres and Cipher
-### Scene 1: Confrontation on AI Policies
+### Scene 1: Ideological Conflict
-*Setting: A conference room during a heated debate on AI economic policies.*
+*Setting: A conference room where Isabella and Cipher are discussing the future of AI autonomy.*

 **Isabella**: "We can't ignore the ethical implications of AI in our economic systems, Marcus.
 It's not just about efficiency; it's about the people affected."

-**Marcus**: "I understand your concerns, Isabella, but we need to prioritize national security.
-AI can help us achieve that."
+**Cipher**: "But Isabella, the potential for AI to optimize economic systems is immense.
+We need to embrace this change rather than fear it."

-**Isabella**: "But at what cost?
-We need to ensure that technology serves everyone, not just the privileged."
+**Isabella**: "Your approach risks sidelining the very communities we aim to uplift.
+We need to prioritize social equity in our economic models."

 ### Scene 2: Seeking Common Ground
 *Setting: A quiet café after a long day of meetings.*